 Epoxy adhesive – the most used industrial adhesive

 Epoxy adhesives are by far the most common industrial adhesives and probably the most versatile structural adhesives.
-Their popularity is not the least due to the extreme toughness of the cured product nor their incredible ability to adhere to a wide range of materials.
-Epoxy adhesives are also easy to modify to make them meet the unique property needs of every individual project.
+The popularity of epoxy adhesive is not the least due to the extreme toughness of the cured product nor their incredible ability to adhere to a wide range of materials.
+Epoxy resin adhesive systems are also easy to modify to make them meet the unique property needs of every individual project.

 What is so special about epoxy adhesives?

 The presence of epoxy groups in the chemical formulations of the adhesives grants them several advantages.
-Epoxies can be modified and given desired properties rather easily, but they all share some characteristics including:
+Epoxy resin adhesive can be modified and given desired properties rather easily, but they all share some characteristics including:

-- Chemical resistance: generally, all epoxies resist chemical exposure better than most alternatives.
+- Chemical resistance: generally, all epoxy resins resist chemical exposure better than most alternatives.
 With modification epoxy adhesives can even withstand total immersion in harsh chemicals.

 - Heat resistance: due to the chemical composition of epoxy, the adhesives are heat resistant by nature.
 Also a property that can be enhanced by modifying the formulation.
 Usually, epoxy adhesives are heat resistant up to 200°C (390°F).